ClaudioESSilva/claudioessilva.github.io/content/post/2024-03-10-What-happens-when-we-drop-a-column-on-a-SQL-Server-table-Where-my-space.md

 ### Now let's insert 50,000 records
 The data we are going to insert will be all equal, in this case, it does not have to make sense, so I chose `Alex` for the `Name` and a `1900-01-01` for a `DoB` (Date of Birth) columns.

-For that, I will use query that relies on a bunch of CTEs to generate more records easily.
+For that, I will use a query that relies on a bunch of CTEs to generate more records easily.

 ```SQL
 ;WITH